by Tracy Johnson

 Radio stations that switch to all Christmas music usually win, at least in the short term.
-Further,r those that have done it for a number of years usually see the greatest lift.
+Further, those that have done it for a number of years usually see the greatest lift.
 They become known as the Christmas station in their market, building equity that has a positive halo effect.

 It works!
 It really does.
 One or two things happen, generally speaking:

 Should your station go all Christmas?
 Maybe.
 Maybe not.
-As in most things, there are a lot of factors to take into consideration.
+As in most things, there are many factors to take into consideration.

 Why does it work?
 Gary Fisher, owner Equity Communications’ WEZW-FM/Atlantic City says:

-This presents a unique and powerful marketing opportunity that’s potentially more valuable in establishing brand values than any external marketing campaign.
+This presents a unique and powerful marketing opportunity that’s potentially more valuable in establishing brand values than any external marketing campaign could.

-The argument against it, of course, is that going all Christmas takes you out of format, the reason listeners come to you every day.
-You fear that you’ll be virtually inviting your existing audience to go elsewhere!
-And they might.
+The argument against it, of course, is that going all Christmas takes you out of format.
+Consistently delivering to listener expectations each day is important.
+There’s a real fear that stations will virtually invite the existing audience to go elsewhere!

 In other words, there’s risk.
 The decision, then, rests on whether a) the increase outweighs the loss, and b) if your fanbase is strong enough that they’ll return when the specialty programming is over.